What Is the Official Currency of Singapore? Free Guide

 The official currency of Singapore is the Singapore Dollar.
 The Singapore Dollar is represented by the currency code of SGD and uses the symbol S$.

-That said, Singapore is an offshore banking jurisdiction.
-So, prospective customers should consider the costs of opening a Singapore bank account before contacting banks in Singapore.
-Not to mention, the benefits of banking in Singapore and how you can specifically benefit from banking here.
+That said, if you’re looking for an international banking destination, Singapore offshore banking is worth considering.
+It’s important to note that prospective customers should consider the operational expenses and Singapore banking costs before contacting banks.
+Not to mention, the preferred deposit rates and Singapore banking benefits and how you can specifically benefit from banking here.

 Where Can You Exchange Money In Singapore?